CoreyMakes/CarSales-1/README.md

 # CarSales
 A python chat program to sell cars online.
+Still very much a work in progress.